nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 1. `configs/roboflow_config.yaml`: To train a model to identify doors, windows and rooms using the Roboflow dataset.
 2. `configs/room_config.yaml`: To train a model that will identify rooms using our labelled dataset.
-3. `configs/window_door_config.yaml`: To train a model that will identify windows, doors and staircases using our labelled dataset.
+3. `configs/window_door_config.yaml`: To train a model that will identify windows, and doors using our labelled dataset plus that from Roboflow.

 There are also test versions of some of these which will run more quickly `configs/roboflow_test_config.yaml` and `configs/room_test_config.yaml`.